orchy-mfe/orchy-doc/docs/documentation/page-configuration/common-page-configuration.md

 Properties **are not displayed** when you append the new node to the DOM.

 :::info
-Countrary to `attributes`, which are serialized as strings, `properties` can be used to define complex inputs as: JavaScript objects, RxJS ReplaySubject...
+Contrary to `attributes`, which are serialized as strings, `properties` can be used to define complex inputs as: JavaScript objects, RxJS ReplaySubject...
 :::